jujinqian162/BaseDetect/README.md

 ```

 ## Data & Configuration Management
-- `configs/` stores dataset descriptors and experiment settings. `configs/data.yaml` points to the Roboflow project `robocon-ozkss/base-inspection-txwpc`.
-Copy it when creating new variants and adjust paths accordingly.
+- `configs/` stores dataset descriptors and experiment settings. `configs/data-initial.yaml` is the default for training, while `configs/data.yaml` points to the Roboflow project `robocon-ozkss/base-inspection-txwpc`.
+Copy either when creating new variants and adjust paths accordingly.
-- Organize Roboflow exports under descriptive directories such as `datasets/roboflow_v1/`.
+- Organize dataset exports under descriptive directories such as `datasets-initial/` or `datasets/roboflow_v1/`, matching the paths declared in each config.
 Place the `train/`, `valid/`, and `test/` folders directly inside.
 - `.gitignore` already excludes `datasets/` and `artifacts/`.
 Always review `git status` before committing to ensure large files stay local.

 ## Manual Validation